 This is an easy recipe, even if you’re cooking over fire.
 You start by roasting some poblanos to create a rich flavor and remove the outer skin.

 Carefully whisk in the broth, and deglaze the pan.
-Which simple means to scrape up any bits that were stuck to the bottom before adding the remaining ingredients in and bringing to a simmer.
+Which simply means scraping up any bits that were stuck to the bottom before adding the remaining ingredients and bringing them to a simmer.

-A quick shredding of the chicken outside of the stew, and a puree on at the end thickens the base and makes everything creamy without adding any dairy.
-Toss the shredded chicken back in and then serve with all the toppings you want.
+A quick shredding of the chicken outside of the stew and a puree at the end thickens the base and makes everything creamy without adding any dairy.
+Toss the shredded chicken back in, and then serve with all the toppings you want.

-GirlCarnivore Pro Tip: Thicken white chicken chili by blending the bean heavy stew with an immersion blender.
-To add extra thickness, I add a few tortillas to the stew to simmer before I blend.
-No immersion blender? use a food processor or traditional blender with the lid securely in place and towel over top for safety.
+Make the white chicken chili thicker by blending the bean-heavy stew with an immersion blender.
+To add extra thickness, add a few tortillas to the stew to simmer before blending.
+If you don’t have an immersion blender, use a food processor or traditional blender with the lid securely in place.
+You can even place a towel over top for safety.

-Chilis are best when they are able to simmer low and slow, letting the layers of flavor mingle.
+Chilis are best when they are able to simmer low and slow, letting the layers of flavors mingle.
 There is truth to ‘chili is better on day two.’
-Make this in the morning at camp, or even before getting to camp for more flavor ahead of time.
+Make this in the morning at camp or even before getting to camp for more flavor ahead of time.
 Just store everything an airtight container.

 Want more savory recipe inspiration?
 Try some of my favorites!